mrled/fortunate/README.md

 I think it is nice to put in your `.bashrc` or equivalent shell startup script.

-## What other great flavors go great with this one?
+## What other great tastes go great with this one?

 - `fold -w 80 -s` will insert line breaks after a space at or before 80 characters.
 This command is actually [part of POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/fold.html#top) so should be on any Unix system.
 - [lolcatjs](https://github.com/robertmarsal/lolcatjs) makes pretty colors.